Guide to Finding a Therapist

 - Respecting your perspective, experiences, desires and needs.

 If you decide the mistake was beyond mending by accountability, you should trust yourself and your ability to care for yourself and set boundaries.
-This could mean taking a break, ending therapy or finding another therapist who might be a better fit.
+This could mean taking a break, ending therapy, or finding another therapist who might be a better fit.

 Stay Connected